Understanding Your Pathology Report: Breast Cancer

 Medullary Carcinoma

 Medullary carcinoma is rare, making up only 1-7% of all breast cancers.
 These cancers often have a well-defined boundary between the cancer cells and the normal cells.
-Of note, this type of cancer will not be given a histological grade by the pathologist (discussed below).
+This type of cancer will not be given a histological grade by a pathologist (discussed below).

 Inflammatory Breast Cancer (IBC)

 IBC is also rare, making up 1-5% of breast cancer cases.
 IBC presents differently than other types of breast cancer.
-Common symptoms include swelling or enlargement of one breast, reddened, warm to the touch, itchy and tender skin, and often without a lump.
-In some cases, the skin becomes thickened and dimpled, appearing like an orange peel, giving this sign the name "peau d'orange” (French for “skin of an orange”).
+Common symptoms include swelling or enlargement of one breast, reddened, warm to the touch, itchy and tender skin, and is often without a lump.
+In some cases, the skin becomes thickened and dimpled, appearing like an orange peel.
 IBC tends to be an aggressive form of breast cancer.

 Tubular Carcinoma (TC)